DAMASCUS STATION

 Six weeks later…

 Basil is still alive and Sam must contact Ali to locate him for CIA.
 Also apparently no one knows where Mariam is?
 WTF?
-Ali calls a meeting with Basil so Sam can have the team kill him with that car bomb in the door that was originally meant for Ali, but Sam is on leave after all the foul ups and admitting to humping Mariam.
+Ali calls a meeting with Basil so Sam can have the team kill him with that car bomb in the door that was originally meant for Ali, but Sam is on leave after all the foul ups and admitting to playing doctor with Mariam.
 But Procter shows at his place and gives him a message (presumably from Mariam, even though no one can find her.)

 Thankfully the author knows where Mariam is while she arranges Razan’s defection and stays behind, confirming Uncle Duoad provided the locations before leaving, knowing he would be at a bomb site.
 Razan leaves and Mariam prepares her next dead drop note for Sam.